VisualComposer/builder/readme.txt

 - New: System Status page and requirement auto-check added to the plugin
 - New: Global Javascript can be added for the header and footer
-- Update: Elements can be added to page by dragging them from Add Element window to the bottom placeholder
+- Update: Elements can be added to a page by dragging them from Add Element window to the bottom placeholder
 - Update: Blank Page update with template selection option
 - Update: TinyMCE full controls are opened by default for elements
 - Update: Performance improvements for initial editor load